-Aligning Lexical conceptual resources across languages has been done by means of: cross-lingual alignment of lexical conceptual resources, in this case mainly wordnets to the Princeton wordnet.
+Aligning Lexical conceptual resources across languages has been done by means of: crosslingual alignment of lexical conceptual resources, in this case mainly wordnets to the Princeton wordnet, but also of Wikipedia headwords in all CESAR languages and English.

 Quality assessment: measuring the compatibility and adequacy of the resource with a specified one.